204--E & EC Experiments Prof. R.S.Pukale

 3. To find mutual inductance:

-b) The supply voltage is given by varying the dimmer stat and the reading of a ammeter and
+given by varying the dimmer stat and the reading of a ammeter and

 Voltmeter is noted.